Luminosity and cooling of highly magnetized white dwarfs: suppression of luminosity by strong magnetic fields: Cooling in the presence of a magnetic field and post cooling temperature profile

-We find the $L - T$ relations for different values of $B$ using Table 5.
-We also know the values of $L_{*,in}$ for different field strengths from Table 9.
-Using these, we calculate $T_{*,pr}$ and then $T_{s,pr}$ for different values of $B$, as given in Table 13.
+We find the $L =\alpha T^{\gamma}$ relations for different $B$ from section \ref{sec2} (see the left-hand panel of Fig. \ref{fig3} shown for interface).
+From Table \ref{table5}, we also know the initial interface luminosity at the onset of cooling, $L_{*,\rm{in}}$ (the luminosity computed at $r_*$), and the corresponding initial interface temperature, $T_{*,\rm{in}}$, for different field strengths.
+Using these in the cooling evolution (equation \ref{eqnx}), we calculate the present interface temperature, $T_{*,\rm{pr}}$, for different $B$ and $r_{*}=0.9978\, R$, as given in Table \ref{table7}.

-Unlike the constant field case, here $L$ decreases with increasing $B$.
-With the increase of field strength, the coefficient in the $L - T$ relation decreases whereas the exponent increases.
-Unlike the constant field case, increasing $B$ results in slower cooling.
-However, as before, $T_{s}$ is not affected much by the increase of field strength.
+We find that $L$ decreases with increasing $B$.
+With the increase of field strength, the coefficient $\alpha$ in the $L=\alpha T^{\gamma}$ relation decreases whereas the exponent $\gamma$ increases.
+Moreover, increasing $B$ results in slower cooling of the white dwarf.